 I want to make Sambar as sustainable as possible.
 I’m aware that we are still not 100% there.
 And we are constantly looking for new materials to incorporate into our products.
 However, it’s not an easy process: new materials need a lot of testing, and sometimes materials come out that are marketed as plant-based, but when you really investigate them you see that they are 95% plastic, and 5% plant!

 Every time a new material comes out, we test it in order to find the right balance between durability (which is so important for the life-long impact of the product), quality and sustainability.

 How does running your own brand compare to your background in the fashion industry working for other international clients?

 It’s hard making your way as a small brand with a tiny marketing budget, in an industry that is operated by huge conglomerates with unlimited resources for marketing and publicity!
-But for me it’s worth it because I can really stay true to my values.
+But for me it’s worth it because I can really stay true to myself and my values.

 When you first launched, what brought the most traction and momentum for you?
 And what hasn’t worked so well?

 I’m so thankful for the press in Spain – which gave us such a warm welcome.
 It had a lot of momentum and started appearing in many major fashion magazines even before we officially launched.
 Also, celebrities in the US started carrying our handbags on red carpets and that gave us momentum too, I’m very grateful for that.

 The hardest part has been getting major players in the retail industry to believe in Sambar and help us grow.

 Protecting animals and eliminating animal cruelty altogether.